rgeraldes24/solc/docs/metadata.rst

 Check the `Metadata Playground <https://playground.sourcify.dev/>`_ to see it in action.

-Whereas release builds of solc use a 3 byte encoding of the version as shown above (one byte each for major, minor and patch version number), pre-release builds will instead use a complete version string including commit hash and build date.
+Whereas release builds of hypc use a 3 byte encoding of the version as shown above (one byte each for major, minor and patch version number), pre-release builds will instead use a complete version string including commit hash and build date.